WRITER, SCHOLAR

 About

 Philip Taubman is affiliated with the Center for International Security and Cooperation at Stanford University.
-His biography of George Shultz, In The Nation's Service: The Life and Times of George P. Shultz, was published in 2023 by Stanford University Press.
+His newest book, McNamara At War: A New History (co-authored with his brother William Taubman), was published by W.W.
+Norton & Company on September 23rd, 2025.
 Before joining CISAC in 2008, Mr. Taubman worked at the New York Times as a reporter and editor for nearly 30 years, specializing in national security issues, including United States diplomacy, and intelligence and defense policy and operations.
 At the Times, Taubman served as a Washington correspondent, Moscow bureau chief, deputy editorial page editor, Washington bureau chief and associate editor.
-He is currently working on a book about Robert McNamara.